tpaviot/pythonocc-documentation/upstream_doc/dox/user_guides/modeling_algos/modeling_algos.md

 *HLRBRep_Algo* and *HLRBRep_PolyAlgo* can deal with any kind of object, for example, assemblies of volumes, surfaces, and lines, as long as there are no unfinished objects or points within it.

 However, there some restrictions in HLR use:
- * Points are not processed;
+ * points are not processed,
- * Z-clipping planes are not used;
+ * Z-clipping planes are not used,
- * Infinite faces or lines are not processed.
+ * infinite faces or lines are not processed.

-@image html /user_guides/modeling_algos/images/modeling_algos_image052.png "Sharp, smooth and sewn edges in a simple screw shape"
-@image latex /user_guides/modeling_algos/images/modeling_algos_image052.png "Sharp, smooth and sewn edges in a simple screw shape"
+@figure{/user_guides/modeling_algos/images/modeling_algos_image052.png "Sharp, smooth and sewn edges in a simple screw shape"}

-@image html /user_guides/modeling_algos/images/modeling_algos_image053.png "Outline edges and isoparameters in the same shape"
-@image latex /user_guides/modeling_algos/images/modeling_algos_image053.png "Outline edges and isoparameters in the same shape"
+@figure{/user_guides/modeling_algos/images/modeling_algos_image053.png "Outline edges and isoparameters in the same shape"}

-@image html /user_guides/modeling_algos/images/modeling_algos_image054.png "A simple screw shape seen with shading"
-@image latex /user_guides/modeling_algos/images/modeling_algos_image054.png "A simple screw shape seen with shading"
+@figure{/user_guides/modeling_algos/images/modeling_algos_image054.png "A simple screw shape seen with shading"}

-@image html /user_guides/modeling_algos/images/modeling_algos_image055.png "An extraction showing hidden sharp edges"
-@image latex /user_guides/modeling_algos/images/modeling_algos_image055.png "An extraction showing hidden sharp edges"
+@figure{/user_guides/modeling_algos/images/modeling_algos_image055.png "An extraction showing hidden sharp edges"}

 The following services are related to Hidden Lines Removal :